Toronto Harbour: Description

 There are two harbours: the original natural harbour, today named the "Inner Harbour", and the "Outer Harbour".
 Access into the Inner Harbour is made via either the Western Gap or Eastern Gap.
 The Don River drains into the Inner Harbour from the north-east, through the Keating Channel.

 Toronto's Inner Harbour is bounded by the city's shoreline to the north, and the Toronto Islands to the south.

 The makeup of the soil between the mainland and the island varies depending on the area of the harbour.
-Near the Western Gap (the western access point to Toronto's Inner Harbour), the sediment is made up of stone, whereas sand makes up the sediment near Billy Bishop Island Airport, and the western parts of the Toronto Islands' north shore.
+Near the Western Gap (the western access point to Toronto's Inner Harbour), the sediment is made up of stone, whereas sand makes up the sediment near Billy Bishop Toronto City Airport, and the western parts of the Toronto Islands' north shore.
 Clay is more prominent in near the centre of the harbour, whereas the soil turns to mud near the north shore, towards the mouth of the Don River.